Alexander Cozens

-Alexander Cozens (1717–1786) was a British landscape painter in watercolours, born in Russia, in Saint Petersburg.
+Alexander Cozens (1717–23 April 1786) was a British landscape painter in watercolours, born in Saint Petersburg, Russia.
 He taught drawing and wrote treatises on the subject, evolving a method in which imaginative drawings of landscapes could be worked up from abstract blots on paper.
 His son was the artist John Robert Cozens.

 Life

-Alexander Cozens was born in St. Petersburg, Russia.
+Alexander Cozens was born in Saint Petersburg, Russia.
 Widely mistaken to be a natural son of Emperor Peter I of Russia and a British woman — Mary Davenport — from Deptford, he was, in fact, the son of Richard Cozens (1674–1735), who worked for Peter I as a shipbuilder.
 The emperor was the godfather of Alexander.